 - The number of teams per age group can vary by club.
 Some only have 1 team per age group….others have 4 or more.
 Some don’t have any teams in an age group.

-- Competitive play often starts around the age of 8-9, with the idea that kids around that age come into a more competitive, structured environment hungry, matured, and prepared to improve their skills and face players of a similar skill level.
+- Competitive play often starts around the age of 8-9, with the idea that kids around that age come into a more competitive, structured environment hungry, willing to improve their skills and face players of a similar skill level.

-- Teams are often made up of anywhere from 9 (younger ages) to 24 (older ages) players.
+- Teams are often made up of anywhere from 9 (at younger ages) to 24 (older ages) players.

 - Athletes usually are offered a spot on a team after attending tryouts (typically May and June).

 - Teams typically stay together for an entire seasonal year (Fall – Spring), or for multiple years.

 - Often coached by licensed and/or experienced staff coaches.
 Sometimes these coaches also coach for a local high school or college.